-On the Device Investigator page, you can generate a detailed report on that device.
+On the Device Investigator page for a specific device, you can generate a detailed report on that device.
 You can specify the information to include in the report and the format that SL1 will use to generate the report, including HTML, PDF, XLS, and more.